Creating a .netrc File for Earthdata Login

 Unix/Linux/macOS

-1. Open a command line terminal and use the following echo command to store your EDL credentials.
-Replace the placeholders with your actual login and password.
+1. Open a command line terminal and use the following touch command to create an empty file:

 2. Set file permissions to restrict access: